b0nes164/GPUPrefixSums/README.md

 + `Torture Test` performs `Kernel Iterations` number of prefix sums at size 2^`SizeExponent`.
 It does not perform any validation and should be used to verify the stability of a scan.

 + `Timing Test` performs `Kernel Iterations` number of prefix sums at size 2^`SizeExponent`, then prints the total time taken to complete each kernel in the debug log.
 However, **this is not** the actual speed of the algorithm.
-This is because, to the best of my knowledge, there is no way to time the algorithm in-situ on the GPU.
-Neither is way to tell when the kernel is complete in host CPU code, at least not in Unity.
-Instead we are forced to make an `AsyncGPUReadback.Request()`, which waits until the prefix sum buffer is available then readbacks the entire buffer into host CPU memory.
-While this does enable us to time the algorithm, this time will also include the GPU - CPU readback time, **which can be as much as 99% of the total time value.
+This is because, to the best of my knowledge, there is no way to time the kernel in-situ in HLSL.
+Neither is there a way to directly record kernel completion time in host CPU code, at least not in Unity.
+Instead we are forced to make an `AsyncGPUReadback.Request()`, which waits until the kernel completes writing to the buffer then reads **the entire buffer** back into host CPU memory.
+While this does time the kernel, the time produced will also include the GPU - CPU readback time, **which can be as much as 99% of the total time value.
 Thus, the time value produced by this test should only be used as a relative measurement between tests.** To see how the algorithm was actually timed, see the Testing Methodology section below.

-+
++ `Record Timing Data` performs `Kernel Iterations` number of prefix sums at size 2^`SizeExponent`, then writes each indivual kernel completion time to a `.csv` file.
+Note that this has the same shortcomings as `Timing Test`.

++ `Validate Powers of Two` performs a single prefix sum at all powers of two which the prefix sum is designed for.
+Typically for the device-level scans this is $2^{21}$ to $2^{28}$, $2^{28}$ being the largest sized buffer that Unity can allocate.

++ `Validate All Off Sizes` performs a series of tests to ensure that the perfix sum correctly handles non-powers-of-two buffer sizes.
+This test can take quite some time.

++ `Advanced Timing Mode` switches from the default kernel to a timing-specific kernel which is almost identical, but can perform `Scan Repeats` repititions of the algorithm **inside of the kernel**.
+However, as this can sometimes mean using an additional register to control the loop or additional computation to limit indexes to the buffer, **this is only an approximation of the kernel**.
+See Testing Methodology.

 # Prefix Sum Survey
 # Kogge-Stone
 ![KoggesStoneImage](https://user-images.githubusercontent.com/68340554/224911618-6f54231c-251f-4321-93ec-b244a0af49f7.png)

 ```HLSL
 [numthreads(GROUP_SIZE, 1, 1)]